 - Make the buying process as frictionless as possible with self-service customer portals

-Here’s a rapid-fire summary of the sales workflow best practices small businesses need to use to increase revenue and team productivity.
+Here’s a rapid-fire summary of the sales workflow best practices you need to use to increase your revenue and team productivity.

 - Use a CRM solution to find out who your best customers are and look for similar profiles when prospecting